nataliateruel/Surfaces_tutorial/docs/source/Protein-ligand.rst

       python surface_cont_lig.py -f clean_7NT4.pdb -c AB -lig PRL -o 7NT4_output.csv -def custom_AMINO_FlexAID.def -dat FlexAID.dat

 In which the chains (A and B) are the chains of the protein and the ligand (PRL) is the ligand of interest, already defined in the custom .def file (custom_AMINO_FlexAID.def).
-Once this step is done, you have created the output file 7NT4_output.csv with the pairwise interactions between residues from PLpro and atoms from Proflavin.
+Once this step is done, you have created the output file 7NT4_output.csv with the pairwise interactions between residues from PLpro and atoms from Proflavin - this file mostly consists of zeros because most pairs are not interacting -, as well as the file List_7NT4_output.txt, with a list of the existing interactions ranked by absolute value.

 To map this evaluation back to the structure and visually check your results, you can run::